GIS CHILD SAFETY, PROTECTION, and PROCEDURE POLICY

 - If the person who did harm is associated with the school:

-a) The Superintendent or CSO will inform the person of the allegation and that an inquiry has been started.
+a) The Superintendent or CSO will inform the person of the allegation and that a response has been started.
 This should be done at the same time that the investigation team is ready to interview the alleged perpetrator.

-b) He/she will be released from all duties at the school pending the outcome of the investigation and will be asked to remain off campus.
+b) He/she will be released from all duties at the school pending the outcome of the response and will be asked to remain off campus.

-c) The Superintendent or CSO will contact the supervising agency (if preliminary inquiry finds probable cause).
+c) The Superintendent or CSO will contact the supervising agency (if preliminary response finds probable cause).

 - If the person who did harm is a student at GIS:

-a) The parents will be informed of the allegation and that an inquiry has been initiated.
+a) The parents will be informed of the allegation and that a response has been initiated.

-b) The supervising agency field leader will be notified that an investigation has been initiated.
+b) The supervising agency field leader will be notified that a response has been initiated.

-c) Student will not attend school or school functions until the inquiry is concluded.
+c) Student will either not attend school or school functions, or student will be monitored at school until the response is concluded.

 - If the person who did harm is not associated with the school:

-a) If the person who did harm belongs to a mission organization, then the supervising organization field leader will be notified of the allegation and that an investigation has been initiated.
+a) If the person who did harm belongs to a mission organization, then the supervising organization field leader will be notified of the allegation and that a response has been initiated.

 b) If the person who did harm is a Thai National, the local authorities will be contacted.